Honors Leadership Academy

 - Close interaction and networking with the Honors College staff and Residence Services staff

-- Priority to live in Stopher-Johnson or Centennial Court B Honors College Living-Learning Community (if you plan to live on campus)
+- Priority to live in Stopher-Johnson, Clark Hall, or Centennial Court B Honors College Living-Learning Community (if you plan to live on campus)

 - Integrating your major studies with local opportunities to help others

-- Opportunities to assist the Honors College in recruiting prospective students
+- Opportunities to assist the Honors College in recruiting prospective student

 The Honors Leadership Academy admits approximately 16 students each academic year and is highly selective.
 Invitations for applying to the Honors Leadership Academy are sent out in the spring prior to the first fall semester of the incoming class at Kent State University.